cosc2336-ds-alg/assg09/README.md

 stack constructors will work.

-Once you are satisfied with your work, and you are passing all of the tests now in the `assg-tests-LStack.cpp` and `assg-tests-AStack.cpp` test files, commit your changes and push them to the `feedback` branch of your GitHub repository.
+Once you are satisfied with your work, and you are passing all of the tests now in the `test-LStack.cpp` and `test-AStack.cpp` test files, commit your changes and push them to the `Feedback` pull request of your GitHub repository.

 ## Task 2: Implement `doParenthesisMatch()` Function

 Perform the usual steps before starting task 2, and make sure that you have created Issue 2 in GitHub to work on this task.
-The first test case in the `assg-tests-stack-functions.cpp` file has the set of tests for this task 2 `doParenthsisMatch()` function.
+The first test case in the `test-stack-functions.cpp` file has a set of tests for this task 2 `doParenthsisMatch()` function.

 In the second task, we will write a function that will check if a